Fionn88/Subsidy-Crawl/README.md

 This is the web crawler for the [LINEBot_For_Subsidy_Search](https://github.com/Fionn88/LineBot-Subsidy) project.
 Currently, we are encountering anti-crawling mechanisms, and the code is still under development.

-The "old_version" represents the previously successful version of the crawler, serving as a record and backup.

 The "src" is the code that we are currently researching and developing.

 ## Getting Started and Documentation